-Assumed public offering price per share \$ Tangible book value per share at December 31, 2018 after giving effect to the ESOP Repurchase Right Termination 14.40 Increase in tangible book value per share attributable to this offering As adjusted tangible book value per share after this offering and the ESOP Repurchase Right Termination Dilution in tangible book value per share to new investors \$
+Assumed public offering price per share \$ 18.50 Tangible book value per share at December 31, 2018 after giving effect to the ESOP Repurchase Right Termination 14.40 Increase in tangible book value per share attributable to this offering 0.39 As adjusted tangible book value per share after this offering and the ESOP Repurchase Right Termination 14.79 Dilution in tangible book value per share to new investors 3.71

-A \$1.00 increase (or decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (or decrease) the as adjusted tangible book value per share after this offering by approximately \$, and dilution in tangible book value per share to new investors by approximately \$, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise in full their option to purchase additional shares of common stock from us in this offering, the as adjusted tangible book value after this offering would be \$ per share, the increase in net tangible book value to existing shareholders would be \$ per share and the dilution to new investors would be \$ per share, in each case assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+A \$1.00 increase (or decrease) in the assumed initial public offering price of \$18.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (or decrease) the as adjusted tangible book value per share after this offering by approximately \$0.14, and dilution in tangible book value per share to new investors by approximately \$0.86, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise in full their option to purchase additional shares of common stock from us in this offering, the as adjusted tangible book value after this offering would be \$14.86 per share, the increase in net tangible book value to existing shareholders would be \$0.46 per share and the dilution to new investors would be \$3.64 per share, in each case assuming an initial public offering price of \$18.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus.

 The following table summarizes the total consideration paid to us and the average price paid per share by existing shareholders and investors purchasing common stock in this offering.
-This information is presented on a pro forma basis as of December 31, 2018, after giving effect to our sale of shares of common stock in this offering, assuming the underwriters exercise in full their option to purchase additional shares of common stock from us in this offering, at an initial public offering price of \$ per share, which is the midpoint of the price range on the cover of this prospectus.
+This information is presented on a pro forma basis as of December 31, 2018, after giving effect to our sale of 2,700,000 shares of common stock in this offering, assuming that the underwriters do not exercise their option to purchase additional shares, at an initial public offering price of \$18.50 per share, which is the midpoint of the price range on the cover of this prospectus.

-- Shares Purchase d/Issued Total Cor sideration Average Price per

-Number Percent Amount Percent Share

-Shareholders as of December 31, 2018 14,771,520 % (1) % \$

-New investors in this offering

-Total 100% 100%
+Shares Purchase d/Issued Total Consi deration Average Price per Number Percent Amount Percent Share (E ollars in thousa ınds, except per share data) Shareholders as of December 31, 2018 14,771,520 84.5% \$ 95,184(1) 65.6% 6.44 New investors in this offering 2,700,000 15.5 49,950 34.4 18.50 Total 17,471,520 100.0% 145,134 100.0% 8.31

-$^{(1) \}quad \hbox{Calculated as \$} \qquad \hbox{million in common stock plus \$} \qquad \hbox{million in additional paid-in capital.}$
+(1) Calculated as \$14,772,000 in common stock plus \$80,412,000 in additional paid-in capital.

-In addition, if the underwriters' option to purchase additional shares is exercised in full, the number of shares of common stock held by existing shareholders will be further reduced to % of the total number of shares of common stock to be outstanding upon the completion of this offering, and the number of shares of common stock held by investors participating in this offering will be further increased to shares or % of the total number of shares of common stock to be outstanding upon the completion of this offering.
+Sales by the selling shareholder in this offering will cause the number of shares held by existing shareholders to be reduced to 14,091,520, or 80.7% of the total number of shares of our common stock outstanding following the completion of this offering, and will increase the number of shares held by new investors to 3,380,000, or 19.3% of the total number of shares outstanding following the completion of this offering.